The top 10 popstars who have wowed audiences in West End musicals

 Popstars in musical theatre

 Girls Aloud singer Kimberley Walsh first appeared in the West End in 2011, taking over the role of Princess Fiona in Shrek the Musical.
-Bringing the animated character to life on stage for eight months, she then had a break from the theatre before originating the role of Jovie in Elf: The Musical at the Dominion Theatre, which became the fastest selling show at the theatre.
+Bringing the animated character to life on stage for eight months, she then had a break from the theatre before originating the role of Jovie in Elf: The Musical at the Dominion Theatre, which became the fastest-selling show at the theatre.
+In 2019, she starred in Big and played the role of Annie in Sleepless: A Musical Romance.

 Taking on the lead role in the 2012 arena tour of Jesus Christ Superstar, Mel C entertained audiences across the country with her portrayal of Mary Magdalene.
 Best known as “Sporty Spice”, the popstar’s first foray into musical theatre came in 2009, playing Mrs Johnstone in Blood Brothers and receiving an Olivier nomination.
 However, her performance in Jesus Christ Superstar has been highly commended.